HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 #### Follow Conformance Requirements for Supported Profiles

 The information produced and consumed by mCODE participants is defined by a set of profiles.
-Both senders and receivers must conform to the expectations set by these profiles.
+Both Senders and Receivers must conform to the expectations set by these profiles.
 See the [Profile Conformance](conformance-profiles.html) page for details.

 #### Populate and Meaningfully Process mCODE Resources

-mCODE senders MUST be able to populate data elements that have Must Support (MS) obligations, for all profiles they support (as declared in their CapabilityStatement).
+mCODE Senders MUST be able to populate data elements that have Must Support (MS) obligations, for all profiles they support (as declared in their CapabilityStatement).
 Receivers MUST be able to meaningfully process elements with MS obligations for each profiles they support (as declared in their CapabilityStatement).
 "Able to Populate" and "Meaningfully Process" have particular meanings, as discussed on the [Profile Conformance](conformance-profiles.html) page.

 #### Support Querying mCODE-Conforming Resources

-mCODE defines operations that senders and receivers use to exchange mCODE information. mCODE participants MUST support these requests UNLESS they do not support the profile at all (see ["Support All mCODE Profiles"](#support-all-mcode-profiles) below):
+mCODE defines operations that Senders and Receivers use to exchange mCODE information. mCODE participants MUST support these requests UNLESS they do not support the profile at all (see ["Support All mCODE Profiles"](#support-all-mcode-profiles) below):

 <!-- @Max -- TODO: Provide examples of what this would look like.
 We can create a separate page for the queries if this gets lengthy -->